 [2.
-Stakeholders in this process include potentially affected States, where those can be identified, [in particular adjacent coastal States] [, indigenous peoples and local communities with relevant traditional knowledge in adjacent coastal States,] relevant global, regional and sectoral bodies, non-governmental organizations, the general public, academia [, scientific experts] [, affected parties,] [adjacent communities and organizations that have special expertise or jurisdiction] [, interested and relevant stakeholders] [, and those with existing interests in an area].]
+Stakeholders in this process include potentially affected States, where those can be identified, [in particular adjacent coastal States] [, indigenous peoples and local communities with relevant traditional knowledge in adjacent coastal States,] relevant global, regional, sub-regional and sectoral bodies, non-governmental organizations, the general public, academia [, scientific experts] [, affected parties,] [adjacent communities and organizations that have special expertise or jurisdiction] [, interested and relevant stakeholders] [, and those with existing interests in an area].]

 [3.
-Public notification and consultation shall be transparent and inclusive [, and targeted and proactive when involving adjacent small island developing States].]
+Public notification and consultation shall be transparent, inclusive and in a timely manner [, and targeted and proactive when involving adjacent coastal States and in particular small island developing States].]

 [4.
-Substantive comments received during the consultation process [from adjacent coastal States] shall be considered and [addressed] [responded to] by States Parties.
+Substantive comments received during the consultation process shall be considered and [addressed] by States Parties.
 States Parties shall give particular regard to comments concerning potential transboundary impacts.
 States Parties shall make public the comments received and the descriptions of how they were addressed.]

 [5.
-States Parties [undertaking an environmental impact assessment pursuant to this Agreement] shall establish procedures allowing for access to information related to the environmental impact assessment process under this Agreement.
-[Notwithstanding this, States Parties shall not be required to disclose non-public information or information that would undermine intellectual property rights or other interests].]
+States Parties shall establish procedures allowing for access to information related to the environmental impact assessment process under this Agreement.
+[Notwithstanding this, States Parties shall not be required to disclose confidential information or information that would undermine intellectual property rights or other interests].
+However, information in these regards shall be made available to the Scientific Body for its review and the fact of its redaction shall be indicated in public documents]

 [6.
-[All States and, in particular] Adjacent coastal States [, including small island developing States,] shall be [kept informed of] [consulted actively [, as appropriate,] in] the monitoring, reporting and review processes in respect of [an activity approved under this Agreement] [activities in areas beyond national jurisdiction].]
+[All States and, in particular] Adjacent coastal States [, including small island developing States,] shall be [consulted actively in] the monitoring, reporting and review processes in respect of [an activity approved under this Agreement].]

 [7.
-Procedures may be developed by the Conference of the Parties to facilitate consultation at the international level.]
+Additional Procedures may be developed by the Conference of the Parties to facilitate consultation at the international level.]

 Article 35